bjoernalbers/diceware-wordlist-german/README.md

 - [wordlist-german-lowercase.txt](wordlist-german-lowercase.txt): lowercase version of the wordlist above
 - [wordlist-german-diceware.txt](wordlist-german-diceware.txt): the actual german diceware wordlist made from the lowercase wordlist

-Each word has been manually checked to be **familiar and office-friendly** (not vulgar, offensive, religious or with negative connotations).
-The words also meet these formal conditions:

-- 4 to 8 characters long
-- contains english letters only (no german special characters like umlauts)
-- a known noun, verb or adjective in its basic form

 ## Where do all those words come from?